japan-usa-study/japan-usa-study.github.io/content/JapanCenters/_index.md

 featured_image: "/images/student_life_usa.jpg"
 ---

 Exploring Japan-related programs and centers in the United States can be a transformative academic and cultural experience for students passionate about Japanese language, history, society, politics, and arts.
 Several top-tier universities across the U.S. host renowned Japan studies programs that offer interdisciplinary research, events, and study opportunities.
+Listed below are a few examples from different universities of what can be expected by partaking in these programs.

 ### Center for Japanese Studies – UC Berkeley
 The **Center for Japanese Studies (CJS)** at UC Berkeley is one of the oldest and most prestigious centers in the U.S. dedicated to the study of Japan.
 CJS offers a vibrant academic environment with public lectures, film screenings, workshops, and fellowships that foster a deeper understanding of Japanese society and culture.